Netcentric/accesscontroltool/docs/ApplyConfig.md

 ## Installation Hook

 You can automatically install ACEs and authorizables defined in YAML files within a package using the Content Package Install Hook mechanism.
-If you use the content-package-maven-plugin enable the installation hook via:
+If you use the content-package-maven-plugin (before the 1.02 release) enable the installation hook via:

 ```
 <plugin>